muratk3n/thirdwave/en/README.md

 ---

-Rahm -- shut the fuck up.
+Rahm -- shut the fukk up.

 ---